 As you can probably tell, I favour the transition method!
 That's because my family situation means my income, although the secondary one in our family, is essential.
 When I was starting out, I couldn't afford to turn down work on principle while I was finding better-paying alternatives.
 I had to use a phasing-out approach (if negotiation wasn't on the table).

-Of course, it may be that you already have enough higher-paying clients to cover the lost income from the existing customer, but if that's the case you probably nailed your marketing strategy years ago and stopped reading this article at ‘There, I said it.’
+Of course, it may be that you already have enough higher-paying clients to cover the lost income from the existing customer, but if that's the case you probably nailed your marketing strategy years ago!

 No one else is responsible for the rates we earn, the clients we find (or whom we enable to find us), the tools we use to make ourselves visible, the equipment we buy, the tax returns we file, the colleagues we talk to, the meetings we attend.
 It's all down to us.

 We're not entitled to have anything land in our lap.
 As business owners, we reap all the benefits, but we have to do all the work.
 Every time we hand over some of that graft to another entity (finance to the accountant; client-finding to an agency; fee-handling to a money-transfer organisation), we see a cut in profits.
 That's not being ripped off; it's a cost of business.
 If you don't want to bear the cost, you have to do it yourself.

 Being an editor isn't enough when we're freelance.
 If we're not wearing the many hats required for business ownership (or we resent bearing the cost of someone else wearing them for us), we need to take a step back and consider whether it’s time to make some changes.

 What we are entitled to

 What we are entitled to do is to make our own decisions.
 We’re entitled to choose the clients, the rates, and the types of work that suit our needs.